 Credit risk is the risk that an issuer of an investment will not fulfill its obligation to the holder of the investment.
 This is measured by the assignment of a rating by a nationally recognized statistical rating organization.
 The majority of the District's investments are United States Treasuries which are rated AAA by Moody's, AA+ by Standard & Poor's and AAA by Fitch.
+Agency securities are Federal Home Loan Bank Discount Notes which are rated P-1 by Moody's and A-1+ by Standard & Poor's.
 Certificates of deposit are limited to \$250,000 per financial institution and are fully covered by federal depository insurance.